2ROGHER/java-server/README.md

-# java-server
+# java-server 🖥️🖥️
-web server  with Java
+This is a awesome basic project to work with HTTP protocol computer comumincation and data transact between two devices.